MetaU-Roommate-Match-Capstone-Project/roommate-match/README.md

    npm install
    npm run dev
    ```
-5. To view the database, enter the following commands in your terminal:
+5. To view the database, enter the following commands in a new terminal window:
    ```
     cd server
+    npx prisma generate
     npx prisma studio
    ```
 6. Open a browser and navigate to http://localhost:5173 to view the application.